deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 > </details>

-> The table presents the accuracy and F1 scores of different models on the POPE benchmark for object hallucination mitigation, comparing the proposed CCA-LLaVA model with baselines and state-of-the-art methods across three datasets and three negative sampling strategies.
+> The table presents the accuracy and F1 scores of different models on the POPE benchmark for object hallucination mitigation, comparing the proposed CCA method with baselines and state-of-the-art methods.

 {{< table-caption >}}